kai-test/simple-sinatra-app-server/README.md

 Note: I forward the port 80 of guest VM to the port 3080 of host.

 ######  Step 3.
-After VM is up and running, use Ansible to 1) Create two system users - 'unicorn' and 'nginx'  2) Install base system packages, Ruby, Unicorn, Nginx.
+After VM is up and running, we will use Ansible to deploy the Sinatra app server (commands are as shown below).
+It includes the following configurations: 1) Create two system users - 'unicorn' and 'nginx'  2) Install base system packages, Ruby, Unicorn, Nginx.
 3) Configure security rules: a) Enable firewall to block all incoming traffics except SSH, HTTP and HTTPS. b) Disable 'root' direct ssh login. c) Disable ssh password authentication and only allow ssh key authentication.

     cd ~/vagrant/simple-sinatra-app-server
     export ANSIBLE_HOST_KEY_CHECKING=False